swimmingly/yodrew.github.io/_pages/notesx.md

 You needn't read this whole book just to get the idea.
 I present it in layers: immediately in brief, then in detail.

-The book is an integrated whole, best read cover to cover, including the blurb, foreword, etc. Each section builds upon the last.
+The book is an integrated whole.
 Every word contributes to understanding.
+It is best read cover to cover.
+Each section builds upon the last  including the blurb, foreword, etc.

 Ebook:
 [leanpub.com/darkroomretreat](http://leanpub.com/darkroomretreat) or
 [darkroomretreat.com/ebook](/ebook).
 Online book:
 [leanpub.com/darkroomretreat/read](http://leanpub.com/darkroomretreat/read) (all on one page) or
-[darkroomretreat.com](http://darkroomretreat.com) (a chapter per page).
+[darkroomretreat.com](http://darkroomretreat.com) (one chapter per page).